 We will also learn what helped Reid get back on the course, what helped Richards overcome her thoughts to become a world champion, and how Tina has learned to create more balance in her life and overcome performance anxiety.

-For a deeper dive into Self-Determination Theory, check out https://selfdeterminationtheory.org/.
+For a deeper dive into self-determination theory, check out the Center for Self-Determination Theory.

 Adie, J. W., Duda, J. L., & Ntoumanis, N. (2008).
 Autonomy support, basic need satisfaction and the optimal functioning of adult male and female sport participants: A test of basic needs theory.
 Motivation and Emotion, 32(3), 189-199. https://link.springer.com/article/10.1007/s11031-008-9095-z